Migrants to be told they could be sent to Rwanda

 But The Times reported that modelling by Home Office officials indicated that only 300 a year could be sent there.
 The department later said it did not recognise the figure and there was no cap on the number of people who may be sent to Rwanda.

-On Friday activists accused Home Secretary Priti Patel of “racist” and “inhumane” policies and called on her to scrap the Rwanda deal during a speech she was giving at a Conservative party dinner.
+On Friday activists accused Ms Patel of “racist” and “inhumane” policies and called on her to scrap the Rwanda deal during a speech she was giving at a Conservative party dinner.

 Register for free to continue reading